JM-630/VOD_Data_Per_Year_R/README.md

 # Overview
 This code allows the user to extract the Vegatation Optical Depth (VOD) data contained within geotiff files, and average the VOD data for each month within a given year.
-The code then exports the extracted averages for each month in a year to an Excel workbook containg a sheet with all of the months for the selected year.
+The code then exports the extracted averages for each month in a year to an Excel workbook containing a sheet with all of the months for the selected year.

 # Output